 Section 3.
 Finance Origins.
 The finances of the Pre-Law Club will come from membership dues, fundraising events, and from Iowa State University.

 Section 4.
 Membership Dues.
-The semester and or annual membersip dues will be $10 per semester or $20 for the year, collected by the second meeting of the fall semester.
+The semester and or annual membership dues will be $20 per semester or $30 for the year, collected by the second meeting of the fall semester.
 For the additional funds for specific club activities, i.e. t-shirts, trips, social events, etc., in such a case a reasonable one-time charge may be assessed to supplement club funds in covering said expense.

 ARTICLE IX